-In order to demonstrate the feasibility of the PUC system and to ensure that the PUC supports all of the complexities of today's computerized appliances, it is important for the PUC to control real appliances.
+In order to demonstrate the feasibility of the PUC system and to ensure that the PUC supports all of the complexities of today's computerized appliances, I thought that it was important for the PUC to control real appliances.
 To accomplish this, the PUC system has a communication protocol to allow handheld devices to interact with appliances and a set of appliances adaptors that translate between the PUC protocol and the proprietary protocols of existing appliances.
-The PUC is currently able to control nine existing appliances (see Table 4.1 for a complete list) and it would be easy to increase this number as more appliances are built with support for external control.
+The PUC is currently able to control 9 existing appliances (see Table 4.1Error!
+Reference source not found. for a complete list) and it would be easy to increase this number as more appliances are built with support for external control.

-1.2 Topics Outside the Scope of this Work
+1.2 Outside the Scope